 As soon as you know approximately where you’ll be trekking each day, you should book your huts.
 Ferðafélag Íslands (FI) hosts several huts along the trail which they highly recommend trekkers book several months in advance.
 The huts are in full operation while the buses are still running to/from the trail; if buses aren’t running, then the huts are closed for the season.

-Most huts along the Laugavegur Trek are 6500kr ($54 US) per night, but before you let sticker shock take hold, consider the value here.
+Most huts along the Laugavegur Trek are 8000-9000kr (US$76-86) per night, but before you let sticker shock take hold, consider the value here.
 I don’t know about you, but there’s precious little I want more after a long, arduous, and potentially wet day of hiking than to envelop myself in warmth and sprawl out on a mattress to recover from the day.
 In addition to heat and beds, these huts come fully equipped with kitchen utensils, lighters, tables and benches, and well-kept bathroom facilities.
-Some even offer hot showers (5 minutes for 500kr/$4 US).
+Some even offer hot showers (5 minutes for 500kr/US$5).

-Alternatively, if lugging a tent and enduring the cold and wind aint no thang to you, you have the option of camping outside of the huts for 1200kr ($10 US) per night, plus 500kr ($4) to use the hut kitchen.
-Theoretically, you could save $40/night this way and still be able to hang out and cook dinner in the heated hut before retreating to your (cold, confined, wildly uncomfortable) tent for the night.
+Alternatively, if lugging a tent and enduring the cold and wind aint no thang to you, you have the option of camping outside of the huts for 2000kr (US$19) per night, plus 500kr (US$5) to use the hut facilities.
+Theoretically, you could save $56+/night this way and still be able to hang out and cook dinner in the heated hut before retreating to your (cold, confined, wildly uncomfortable) tent for the night.
+2017 NOTE: People have mentioned that it is no longer an option for campers to utilize the hut kitchens.
+On the FI site it says that “Those using FÍ’s facilities, such as toilet or outdoor grill, but not staying overnight are charged a facility fee [of 500kr].”

 - Emstrur (Botnar)